 Candidates can register for the test on the official website of the Chinese Test Service at https://www.chinesetest.cn.
 Please read the following instructions carefully before registration.

-Candidates need to prepare their registration identity documents in advance.
-Acceptable forms of identification include a passport or ID card.
-Candidates registering at a test centre outside their home country must use a passport to register.
-Candidates taking the test at a test centre in their home country can use either a passport or ID card to register.
+Registration Document Requirements: Candidates are required to prepare valid registration documents in advance, which include a passport or original resident identity card.
+Candidates registering at test centers outside their home country must use a passport for registration, while those registering at test centers in their home country may use either a passport or an original resident identity card.

 1. Sign up as a user of the Chinese Test Service Website.

-2. Select the test type, test date, and test centre.
+2. Select the test type, test date, and test center.

 3. Fill in your personal information and verify it, then upload a photo.